cea-hpc/pcvs/docs/source/index.rst

 #.
 The dev team writes tests and describes scenarii.
 #.
 Cluster admins sets up the architecture for testing (compilers, tools...).
 #.
-Q/A dep. executes application tests on given resource.
+Q/A dept. executes applications on given resource.

 Splitting the effort will enforce reusability and flexibility.
 In many cases, multiple test bases share same compilers, runtimes, tools or even machine